Gerald B. Appel

 Appel gained widespread recognition during the early 2000s for his role in securing a kidney transplant for the professional basketball player Alonzo Mourning and for enabling Mourning to return to the court for an NBA championship.
-However, Appel had also treated numerous other celebrities, including a dying Charles Lindbergh in the mid-1970s and the late Chicago White Sox co-owner Eddie Einhorn at the time of that team's World Series victory in 2005 in additional to several high-profile political figures.
+However, Appel had also treated numerous other celebrities, including a dying Charles Lindbergh in the mid-1970s and the late Chicago White Sox co-owner Eddie Einhorn at the time of that team's World Series victory in 2005.
+He also worked on former NFL star WR Donald Jones.

-In addition to Appel's other achievements, he is an associate editor of the kidney disease section of Up To Date, a major online reference for nephrologists (kidney doctors) all over the world.
+In addition to Appel's other achievements, he is an associate editor of the kidney disease section of Up To Date, a major online reference for nephrologists all over the world.

+Family life

+He has published several academic papers with his wife, Alice Sue Appel, Ph.D.

-He is the father of polymath, Jacob M. Appel.
+He is the father of polymath Jacob M. Appel.